 Currently senior lecturer in Chinese herbal medicine and medicinal plant science at the University of Westminster.

-Reviews Editor for Frontiers in Ethnopharmacology and a member of the Editorial Board of The Journal of Ethnopharmacology.
+Associate Editor for Frontiers in Ethnopharmacology and a member of the Editorial Board of The Journal of Ethnopharmacology.

 Professional and academic memberships include, Member of The British Pharmacopoeia expert advisory group on Complementary Medicines, Member of The Register of Chinese Herbal Medicine, Member of The Royal Society of Chemistry and Fellow of The Linnean Society.

 Senior Lecturer in Chinese herbal medicine and medicinal plant science.

 Value chains of herbal medicines, adulteration and quality assurance of herbal medicines, ethnopharmacological studies.

 PhD project supervisor - The quality and safety of Chinese herbal medicines entering the UK market, In vitro and In vivo pharmacology of Echinacea purpurea, Investigation of traditional medicinal plants of Pakistan.